robertandrews/column-featured-img-path/README.md

-# Custom Featured Image Path Column
+# Posts Column for Featured Image Path

 This WordPress plugin adds a custom column to the Posts list in the WordPress admin area.
 The column displays the path of any attached Featured Image for each post.